10 Tips for Effective Email Unsubscribe Pages

 This link is generated by your ESP/CRM.
-So, you can add this link after pushing your email template from Stripo to your sender.
+So, you can add this link after pushing your email template from Stripo to your ESP.

 Please be advised that you can save this element to your Modules.
 And when designing a new campaign, you will just have to pull this sample from the Modules tab in your email.

-Below, we want to show you some great unsubscribe page examples along with the tips.
+Below, we want to show you some effective unsubscribe page examples along with tips.

 10 tips for effective email unsubscribe pages

-To gather beautiful examples for the article, I had to unsubscribe from all the newsletters I kept receiving.
+To gather the best unsubscribe page examples for the article, I had to unsubscribe from all the newsletters I kept receiving.
 Must confess that I was too sorry to do that.
 Once I received the desired unsubscribe page examples, I hurried to subscribe back.

 Important to note:

 Double opt-out is allowed across the US, Canada, Eastern Europe, and Asia.
 While in the EU only a single opt-out is allowed.